nikhilxsunder/fedfred/docs/source/installation.rst

 Using conda
 -----------

-FedFred is available on Anaconda through the author's channel.
+FedFred is available on Conda-Forge.
 You can install it with conda:

 .. code-block:: bash

-   conda install nikhil.sunder::fedfred
+   conda install -c conda-forge fedfred

 We recommend creating a dedicated environment for your project: